 Next to the cathedral in the former bishops' palace is the Chartres Museum of Fine Arts (free admission).
 The museum buildings date from the 15th, 17th, and 18th centuries, and contain interesting collections from the Middle Ages to the mid-20th century.

-10. Château de Vaux Le Vicomte
+10. Château de Vaux Le Vicomte: See the Inspiration for Versailles

-• Fontainebleau & Vaux le Vicomte - Day Tour from Paris - If you'd like to also see Fontainebleau, this package gives you luxury coach transportation from Paris to both castles and also includes admission and audio guides to both places.
+- Fontainebleau & Vaux le Vicomte - Day Tour from Paris - If you'd like to also see Fontainebleau, this package gives you luxury coach transportation from Paris to both castles and also includes admission and audio guides to both places.
 A great value, and much easier than trying to coordinate train schedules/shuttles/taxis, especially if you want to see both castles in a day.

-• On your own by train: From Gare de l'Est in Paris, take the direct train Line P (in the direction of Provins) to Verneuil l'Etang station (about 35 minutes; direct trains run every hour).
+From Gare de l'Est in Paris, take the direct train Line P (in the direction of Provins) to Verneuil l'Etang station (about 35 minutes; direct trains run every hour).
 At the station, the "Chateaubus" shuttle meets each train, and will take you to the castle in the town of Maincy and then back to the station at the end of the day.
-(Please double-check availability.)
-You must buy your timed-entry admission tickets in advance online.
-If you want to see the Christmas decorations between late November and early January, get your ticket in advance as they sell out sooner than you might expect.
+(Please double-check availability, especially for going back to the station, because it doesn't run all the time.)

 11. Château de Fontainebleau